Census Bureau

 PURPOSE

-To provide current estimates of state and local government employment and payrolls.
+To provide current data on state and local government public-employee retirement systems.
 The United States Code, Title 13, authorizes this survey and provides for voluntary responses.

 COVERAGE

-All state and local governments in the U.S. Local governments include counties, cities, townships, special districts, and school districts.
-Data for Federal civilian employees are reformatted and included to show total public employment.
+All state and local government employee-retirement systems providing defined benefit plans in the U.S. Local governments include counties, cities, townships, special districts, and school districts.

 CONTENT